-Bilva tail is Ayurvedic herbal oil which is used to treat various ear problems such as pain in ear, constant ringing, buzzing or whistling in ear, loss of hearing etc. It is prepared using Bael or bilwa (Aegle marmelos).
+Bilva tail is an Ayurvedic herbal oil which is used to treat various ear problems such as pain in the ear, constant ringing, buzzing or whistling in the ear, loss of hearing, etc. It is prepared using Bael or bilwa (Aegle marmelos).
 This oil has antimicrobial, antiseptic and astringent properties.

 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and the way to use.

 - Synonyms: Bilwa Tailam, Bilwa Tel

 - Availability: Online and at medical stores

 - Type of medicine: Classical Medicine

 - MRP/Price: Baidyanath Bilva Tail (25ml) @ INR 83.00

 - Bilva Taila is prepared from three ingredients:

 - Kaduva Taila Mustard Oil or Sesame Oil 3 kg

 - Belgiri triturated with Gau Mutra 1 kg